Human Resource Services

 HRS must complete the position review before an online requisition is added as a job posting on the WSU Jobs (wsujobs) website.

 Create a Recruitment Request

 Recruitment requests for all classified positions are processed through the OPDRS.
 See 60.18 for recruitment request procedures.

 Once HRS receives the updated position description, proposed salary, performance expectations, and organization chart, HRS reviews the information to determine the appropriate job classification.

 The conclusion of a project appointment may result in a layoff of a permanent employee.
 An employee laid off from a project position will have layoff rights only within the specific project.
 See 60.37.

-When a permanent employee leaves a permanent position to accept a project appointment, the permanent employee is placed on the internal layoff list, in accordance with WAC 357-19-340.
+When a permanent employee leaves a permanent position without a break in service to accept a project appointment, the permanent employee is placed on the internal layoff list and has additional rights, in accordance with WAC 357-19-340.
 See 60.37.